vAHiD55555/jules-awesome-list/README.md

 - `// Show me the changelog for React 19`
   <sub>Web frontend apps using React.</sub>

-- `// Replace deprecated packages in this repo`
-  <sub>Projects with stale or broken dependencies.</sub>

 - `// Which dependencies can I safely remove?`
   <sub>Bloated or legacy codebases.</sub>